ndd21/PHYS281/docs/demo-python-terminal.md

  * `%quickref` provides a reference card of some basic usage
  * `help` show documentation for an object (e.g., `help(int)` for documentation on an integer object)
- * `object?` or `object??`: adding a question mark or two after variable you've define will give information about that object, e.g.,
+ * `object?` or `object??`: adding a question mark or two after variable you have defined will give information about that object, e.g.,

 ```ipython